Confronting Mukhanov Parametrization of Inflationary Equation-of-State with ACT-DR6

 \section{Mukhanov Parametrization}

-Very recently it has been demonstrated that inflationary paradigm can be efficiently dealt by parametrizing the inflationary equation-of-state as a function of e-foldings without invoking particular form of the inflaton potential or the Hubble parameter.
+Recently it has been demonstrated that inflationary paradigm can be efficiently dealt by parametrization the inflationary equation-of-state as a function of e-foldings without invoking particular form of the inflaton potential or the Hubble parameter.
 Primary focus was to develop a model independent framework for the investigation and confrontation of cosmic inflation with recent observations.
 The parametrization is simply given by \cite{mukhanov2013quantum} \beq 1+\omega=\frac{\beta}{({N}+1)^\alpha} \eeq where $\alpha \ \mbox{and} \ \beta$ are two dimensionless positive constants and $N$ is the number of e-foldings.
+The $\beta$ primarily controls the amplitude of primordial gravitational waves.
+While $\alpha$ shapes the scalar tilt, and hence $n_{_S}$.
 This form of the equation-of-state, in principle, can encompass a wide range of inflationary scenario with various observational predictions \cite{gariazzo2017primordial} without entering into the details of underlying high energy physics.
-Although inflationary observables are found without any effort, employing this parametrization.

-Initially it was advertised as model independent way-out for cosmic inflation, later proved that specification of particular equation-of-state indirectly leads to a specific scalar field potential \cite{martin2016observational, barunmeos2025}.
+Although, initially it was advertised as model independent way-out for cosmic inflation, later proved that specification of particular equation-of-state indirectly leads to a specific scalar field potential \cite{martin2016observational, barunmeos2025}.
 In the next section we shall deduce the expressions for potential and Hubble parameter associated with the equation-of-state \eq{eos}.